raahilshah/ProjectKilo/node/README.md

 Introduction
 --------

 This module contains any node.js server code that we may use.
-This typically interfaces with the Java server via stdin/stdout.
+This typically interfaces with the Java server via stdin/stdout or via its RESTful HTTP API.

 This includes code for: